 Women poured into the first floor of Hudson Loft in downtown L.A., exploring the marketplace of amazing do-good vendors and grabbing that necessary cup of coffee before heading upstairs to begin learning how to work together for the good of the world.

 Bustling above the marketplace was the Yellow Collective Member Lounge, decked out with cozy seating areas to chat and refresh, a manicure bar by Restore Blank, a booth to get your watercolor portrait done, and a bar serving up refreshing mocktails all day!
+Also how cute is the wallpaper below from Chasing Paper??
+Bonus: it’s removeable.

 After committing an L.A. driving mistake I’m too embarrassed to tell you, man that Verve coffee was what I wanted in my system.
 And it smelled SO GOOD.
 But upstairs finding my seat next to a friend,